 Today, most users and organizations rely on SMS-2-factor authentication.
 Such organizations can try incorporating some practices as below:

 - Don’t share the passcodes with anyone, representing them as legitimate

 - Never share or write down your passwords

 - Never select the ‘Save password’ or ‘Remember me’ options in apps

 - Use antiviruses and take precautions while installing apps

 - Change your passwords frequently

-Even after following all best practices given above, some users may get attacked by hackers.
-So, main piece of advice is to avoid using SMS-based one-time passwords whenever possible and consider other multifactor authentication methods such as –
+Even after following all the best practices given above, hackers may attack some users.
+So, the main piece of advice is to avoid using SMS-based one-time passwords whenever possible and consider other multifactor authentication methods such as –

 - Hardware authenticators – YubiKey, USB, Smart Card